mvanbraeckel/SilverFace/README.md

 ## Technologies Used:
  - React Native + Expo for app development and initial face detection
- - Azure Cognitive Services Face API for facial recognition and identification
+ - Microsoft Azure Cognitive Services Face API for facial recognition and identification
- - Outlook API for forwarding e-receipts after purchase.
+ - Outlook API for forwarding e-receipts after purchase
+ - Imgur API for image hosting services

 *Do not use code from this or copy any aspects without explicit permission from creator*